ellengz/CodeJam/README.md

 # CodeJam

-This repo includes solutions for Google Code Jam competition practice problems.
+This repo includes solutions for the practice problems of Google Code Jam competition.

 ### Introduction
 Scripts are organised by the year and the number of the problem.